-Prof. Balázs Németh, Institute for Human Development and Cultural Science at the Faculty of Humanities of the University of Pécs, Hungary
+Dr. habil Balázs Németh PhD, Institute for Human Development and Cultural Science at the Faculty of Humanities of the University of Pécs, Hungary

 Balázs Németh is a researcher on European adult and lifelong learning policy development and comparative adult education.
 He is an associate professor and reader in Adult Learning and Education at the University of Pécs.
 He is also a founding member of the Hungarian Universities Lifelong Learning Network (MELLearN) and represents the University of Pécs in the European Universities Continuing Education Network (EUCEN) and in the European Association for the Education of Adults (EAEA).
-Further research topics of his are: Politics and Adult Education; Comparative Adult Education; History of Modern European Adult Education and Learning City-Region Development for South- and Southeast Asia till his retirement in 2015.
+Further research topics of his are: Politics and Adult Education; Comparative Adult Education; History of Modern European Adult Education and Learning City-Region Development